 Both the WTA and ATP tournaments at the French Open consist of a 128 draw for the singles, a 64 draw for the men’s and women’s doubles, and a 32 draw for the mixed doubles.

-The ATP and WTA singles draw for the 2023 tournament will take place on Thursday, the 25th of May, 2023 at 7 pm (Paris Time) and will be available to view on RolandGarros.com.
+The ATP and WTA singles draw for the 2023 tournament took place on Thursday, the 25th of May, 2023 at 2 pm (Paris Time) and is now available to view on RolandGarros.com.

 2022 French Open Champions and runner-ups